Outdoor Learning and Play

-A school garden can develop children’s understanding of the natural world.
+A school garden can expand children’s understanding of the natural world whilst helping them engage in outdoor play.

 Caring for a school garden requires teamwork as groups of children work together to achieve a shared goal.
 Pupils will learn to communicate well as they delegate responsibility when caring for their own produce.

-Planting and tending crops requires patience and can provide a calming environment for pupils to develop social skills and learn positive behaviours such as sharing, turn taking and respect.
+Planting and tending crops requires patience and can provide a calming environment for pupils to grow their social skills and learn positive behaviours such as sharing, turn taking and respect.

 A school garden gives children the opportunity to become decision makers and helps them to become independent learners.